Top 7 Upcoming Wind Farm Projects in France 2025

 Construction

-Sumitomo Corp ; ENGIE SA ; Caisse des Depôts et Consignations ; EDP Renewables
+Sumitomo Corp, ENGIE SA ; Caisse des Depôts et Consignations ; EDP Renewables

 Centre Manche 2 Offshore Wind Farm

-The Centre Manche 2 offshore wind farm will feature an installed capacity ranging between 1,400 MW and 1,600 MW.
+The Centre Manche 2 offshore wind farm will feature an installed capacity of 1500 MW.
 The wind farm is expected to produce around 6.1 TWh of renewable electricity each year reducing greenhouse gas emissions.
 Development of the project started with the public consultations held between 2019 and 2020.

 Later, the "Centre Manche" zone was identified for offshore wind development, leading to the launch of a competitive tendering process (AO8) in 2022.
-According to the France's Ministry of Industry and Energy the construction phase of Centre Manche 2 wind farm is anticipated to begin in 2026 and full commissioning by 2032.
+Hitachi Energy has been chosen to deliver its advanced HVDC Light® technology for the Centre Manche 2 offshore wind project in France.

-Find Upcoming Offshore Wind Projects in France Collect Your Free Leads Here!
+Find All the Upcoming Offshore Wind Farm Projects in France Region

 Centre Manche 1 Wind Farm